Executive Certificate - Modules 1 & 2

 Module 1: Context, Actors and Strategy Development

-Global agendas are influenced through a complex web of actors at global and regional levels.
+Global agendas are influenced by multiple actors, at global and regional levels.

-- Through an immersion into the politics, policy and history of advocacy and the role of international law, you'll develop the theoretical frameworks on which successful communications campaigns are built.
-Consolidating your learning with a two-day study trip to Brussels, you'll discover how theory is applied in practice in the context of the European Union, and become skilled at defining and achieving realistic communication objectives and strategic approaches.
+- Through an immersion into the strategy, politics and history of advocacy, you'll develop the analytical framework to build a successful communication campaign.
+Consolidating your learning with a two-day study trip to Brussels, you'll discover how theory is applied in practice in the context of the European Union, and become skilled at defining strategic approaches, and achieving realistic communication objectives.